 Warning signs are in place at the College entrance to inform staff, students, Fellows and members of the public that surveillance cameras are in operation.
 CCTV footage is retained for 30 days and stored in a secure location.
 It is then wiped clean if not required as evidence.
 Information derived from CCTV surveillance will only be used for security purposes, unless it leads to the discovery of an activity that the College could not reasonably be expected to ignore, for example, breaches of Health and Safety rules that put others at risk.
 You have the right of access to information about yourself held on CCTV footage.
-To request access you will be asked to complete a Data Subject Access Request Form (available from the website), and provide evidence of your identity.
+To request access, you will be asked to complete a Data Subject Access Request Form (available from the website), and provide evidence of your identity.

-5.4 Access to College
+6.4 Access to College

-For security reasons the College gates are closed between 2.00 am (12.00 midnight outside Full Term) and 6.30 am.
-Cripps Court is locked at 7.30 pm in Full Term and at all times outside Full Term.
-Access to the
+For security reasons the College gates are currently closed between 12.00 midnight and 6.30 am.
+The Cripps Court gate is locked for security reasons but can be opened using your University Card or late key.
+The Ramsay Murray and Sidgwick gates are open during daytime hours.

-College Courts can be obtained by using your room key or the Late Key for those living out of College.
-If you return without your Late Key, you can obtain entry by ringing the bell at the main Porters' Lodge; as this may involve waiting for the Porter to return from patrol, you should endeavour to remember your key.
+Access to the College Courts can be obtained by using your room key (or the Late Key for those living out of College), or your University Card in the case of Cripps Court.
+If you return without your room key/Late key, you can obtain entry by ringing the bell at the main Porters' Lodge.
+As this may involve waiting for the Porter to return from patrol, it is to your advantage to remember your key.

-5.5 Guests
+6.5 Overnight Guests